 Romney, on the other side, focuses on personal moral failure and had this to say about solving poverty: “We believe in hard work and education.
 We love opportunity… The 1960’s welfare programs created a culture of poverty.
 Some think we won that battle when we reformed welfare, but the liberals haven’t given up.
 At every turn, they try to substitute government largesse for individual responsibility.”

-the answer isn’t a one step process that fits in a five second sound bite, slogan, or political zinger,
+They’re both right.
+They’re both incomplete.
+The answer isn’t a one step process that fits in a five second sound bite, slogan, or political zinger, but involves a nuanced solution that involves everybody, including families and churches and businesses and government.

 Scripture suggests that not all who are poor are oppressed, and neither does being poor automatically make that person more godly.
 This doesn’t negate our duty to serve and help, but it does make the one-size-fits-all solution from politicians seem shortsighted and insufficient.
 We can’t just throw money at a problem and make it go away.
 It helps those that need it and harms those it enables.
 Good systems are full of corrupt people and corrupt systems have good people.
 Neither can we just dismiss the poor by saying they brought it upon themselves and refuse to offer help or increase spending on the right programs.